aymanadlan/library-management-system-api/README.md

 # library-management-system-api

-> This project is an API developed using .NET 7 API.
+> This project is an API developed using .NET 7 Web API.

 >(https://library-management-app.azurewebsites.net/swagger/)